jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 When a new aggregate is created, it must be constructed using a class factory method.
 This method will then be called from the Application Layer when a new aggregate needs to be created.

-> Instantiating an aggregate using a constructor directly is not permitted from outside of the domain.
+> Instantiating an aggregate using a constructor directly is not permitted from outside the domain.

 This class factory is to be given only parameters that are mandatory to construct the aggregate in a valid state when the aggregate is initially created.
 Otherwise, parameters can be included in subsequent use cases (i.e., other method calls).